 In Georgia, there are four elements that must be demonstrated in order to hold a party responsible for causing a slip and fall accident that resulted in your injuries.
-First, in this type of situation, a Cordele GA slip and fall lawyer must demonstrate that a duty of care existed.
+First, in this type of situation, Cordele Slip and Fall Accidents Lawyers must demonstrate that a duty of care existed.
 This can be complicated in a slip and fall case.

 When it comes to a duty of care, a grocery store owner has a duty of care to keep the floor reasonable clear of substances that can cause a customer to slip and fall.
 On the other hand, the landlord that owns the building in which the grocery store is situated would not have a duty of care to keep floors in the market free from spills.